Maelstrom design information

-Maelstrom is a reversed-stress typeface.
-It’s a “perverse” typeface, to be sure, but that is exactly its charm.
-It belongs to a genre that seems destined to be perpetually a typographic outsider — never really fashionable yet never fully abandoned.
+Maelstrom & Maelstrom Sans are reversed-stress typefaces.
+They’re “perverse”, to be sure, but that’s exactly their charm.
+They belong to a genre destined to be a perpetual typographic outsider — never fashionable yet never abandoned.

 Nicolette Gray wrote about the Caslon Italian (above) in her book Nineteenth Century Ornamented Types and Title Pages:

-Further on she describes the Miller & Richard French Antique (above):
+Further on she describes the Miller & Richard French Antique:

-and was immediately smitten.
-The razor-thin side bearings and serif counters are striking — narrow strips of light sparkling through an angular mass of black.
+I saw Debow’s 20 and 8 Line Italian and was immediately smitten.
+As Kelly writes, this style exhibits a powerful “demonstration of figure-ground relationships which appear to have been more consciously developed in the design of wood type that with metal types”.
+The razor-thin side bearings and serif counters are striking — narrow strips of light sparkling through the black mass.
 This was precisely the effect I wished to capture with Maelstrom.
-To really ramp up the contrast the hairlines needed to be just as thin, which would allow me to cram in as much fine detail as possible! ² I figured that no typographer in their right mind would ever use this style for small sizes.
+To amplify the contrast the hairlines needed to be just as thin, allowing me to cram in as much fine detail as possible.²

 Due to the contrary nature of the reversed-stress form, I established a basic three-zone construction principle along the horizontal.
 This freed me up to concentrate on other particulars, like proportions and punctuation.
 I found that slight serif bracketing warmed the line work, softening the harsh contrast and lending heft to the overall impression.